yigegongjiang/prompt-optimizer/README_EN.md

    - Provides the most complete and stable feature experience
    - Download from [GitHub Releases](https://github.com/linshenkx/prompt-optimizer/releases)

-2. **Use Docker Deployment** (Server-side solution)
-   - Docker deployment runs on the server side with no browser CORS restrictions
-   - Supports internal network environments, data stays within your network
-   - Request flow: Docker container → Model service provider

-3. **Use Self-deployed API Proxy Service** (Professional solution)
+2. **Use Self-deployed API Proxy Service** (Professional solution)
    - Deploy open-source API aggregation/proxy tools like OneAPI, NewAPI
    - Configure as custom API endpoint in settings
    - Request flow: Browser → Proxy service → Model service provider
    - Full control over security policies and access permissions

+**Note**: All web versions (including online version, Vercel deployment, Docker deployment) are pure frontend applications and subject to browser CORS restrictions.
+Only the desktop version or using an API proxy service can solve CORS issues.

 #### Q4: I have correctly configured CORS policies for my local model (like Ollama), why can't I still connect using the online version?
 **A**: This is caused by the browser's **Mixed Content security policy**.
 For security reasons, browsers block secure HTTPS pages (like the online version) from sending requests to insecure HTTP addresses (like your local Ollama service).

 **Solutions**:
 To bypass this limitation, you need to have the application and API under the same protocol (e.g., both HTTP).
 We recommend the following approaches:
-1. **Use the desktop version**: Desktop applications have no browser restrictions and are the most stable and reliable way to connect to local models.
+1. **Use the desktop version**: Desktop applications have no browser restrictions and are the most stable and reliable way to connect to local models
-2. **Docker deployment**: Docker deployment also uses HTTP
+2. **Use Docker deployment (HTTP)**: Access via `http://localhost:8081`, both the app and local Ollama use HTTP
-3. **Use Chrome extension**: Extensions can bypass some security restrictions in certain situations.
+3. **Use Chrome extension**: Extensions can bypass some security restrictions in certain situations

 </details>